1968 United States presidential election: Election

-Out of all the states that Nixon had previously carried in 1960, Maine and Washington were the only two states that did not vote for Nixon again in 1968; while Nixon carried them four years later during his re-election campaign in 1972.
+Out of all the states that Nixon had previously carried in 1960, Maine and Washington were the only two states that did not vote for Nixon again in 1968, although Nixon would carry them four years later during his re-election campaign in 1972.
 He also carried eight states that voted for John F. Kennedy in 1960: Illinois, New Jersey, Missouri, North Carolina, South Carolina, New Mexico, Nevada and Delaware.
 This was the last time until 1988 that the state of Washington voted Democratic and until 1992 that Connecticut, Maine, and Michigan voted Democratic in the general election.
 Nixon was also the last Republican candidate to win a presidential election without carrying Alabama, Arkansas, Louisiana, Mississippi, and Texas.
 This is the first time which the Republican candidate captured the White House without carrying Michigan, Minnesota, Maine and Pennsylvania.
-He would be the last Republican candidate to carry Minnesota (four years later, in 1972), as of 2020.
+He would be the last Republican candidate to carry Minnesota (four years later, in 1972), as of 2024.
 This is also the first time since 1916 that Minnesota voted for the candidate who did not eventually win.

 Remarkably, Nixon won the election despite winning only two of the six states (Arizona and South Carolina) won by Republican Barry Goldwater four years earlier.
 He remains the only presidential candidate to win in spite of defending such a low number of his own party's states.
-All of the remaining four States carried by Goldwater were carried by Wallace in 1968.
+All of the remaining four states carried by Goldwater were carried by Wallace in 1968.
 They would be won by Nixon in 1972.
 Four of the fives states won by Wallace had voted for Goldwater.
 Of the 3,130 counties/districts/independent cities making returns, Nixon won in 1,859 (59.39%) while Humphrey carried 693 (22.14%).
 Wallace was victorious in 578 counties (18.47%), all of which (with one exception of Pemiscot County, Missouri) were located in the South.
 Nixon said that Humphrey left a gracious message congratulating him, noting, "I know exactly how he felt.
 I know how it feels to lose a close one."

 Results

 Nixon's victory is often considered a realigning election in American politics.
 From 1932 to 1964, the Democratic Party was undoubtedly the majority party, winning seven out of nine presidential elections, and their agenda influenced policies undertaken by the Republican Eisenhower administration.
 The 1968 election reversed the situation completely.
-From 1968 until 2004, Republicans won seven out of ten presidential elections, and its policies clearly affected those enacted by the Democratic Clinton administration via the Third Way.
+From 1968 until 2004, Republicans won seven out of ten presidential elections, and its policies demonstrably affected those enacted by the Democratic Clinton administration via the Third Way.